mph-/lcapy/README.md

 For comprehensive documentation, see http://lcapy.elec.canterbury.ac.nz

-Alternatively, the documentation can be viewed in a web browser after running 'make html' in the doc directory.
+Alternatively, the documentation can be viewed in a web browser after running 'make doc' in the top-level directory.

 For another view on Lcapy see https://blog.ouseful.info/2018/08/07/an-easier-approach-to-electrical-circuit-diagram-generation-lcapy/